Natzweiler-Struthof concentration camp: Post-war history, museum and monument

 During the night of 12–13 May 1976, neo-Nazis burned the camp museum, with the loss of important artifacts.
 Structures were rebuilt, placing the artifacts that survived the fire as they were found originally.
 The reconstructed camp museum was officially opened on 29 June 1980.
 The European Centre of Deported Resistance Members, a new structure at the site, opened in November 2005, and at the same time, "the museum was entirely redesigned to focus solely on the history of Natzweiler concentration camp and its subcamps."

-A dramatic monument (including a bronze figure supine and emaciated) stands in Pere Lachaise Cemetery in Paris.
+A monument (including a bronze figure supine and emaciated) stands in Pere Lachaise Cemetery in Paris.

 Documentary films

 A documentary film was shown in 2014 about the 86 people who were murdered in the camp and whose remains were later identified by name, as described above in The Jewish skull collection section.
 The film "The names of the 86" (Le nom des 86) was directed by Emmanuel Heyd and Raphael Toledano (Dora Films).

 Another documentary was made about the skull project in 2013, titled Au nom de la race et de la science, Strasbourg 1941–1944 (English: In the name of Race and Science, Strasbourg 1941–1945).
 Its goal was to explain what happened at Reich University of Strasbourg, at Natzweiler-Struthof, in the strange use of science in this Nazi project to eliminate the Jews, but keeping some remains for history and science, the project never fully completed.

 In the 2019 BBC One documentary The Man Who Saw Too Much Alan Yentob traces the story of 106-year-old Boris Pahor, believed to be the oldest known survivor of the Nazi concentration camps at the time.